 Healthcare in Iraq was once among the most developed systems in the region with a large number of medical schools, a variety of advanced resources and largely accessible care.
-The impact of the war and ongoing conflict in Iraq has had devastating effects on the country’s healthcare system.
+That said, the impact of the war and ongoing conflict in Iraq has had devastating effects on the country’s healthcare system.
 Iraq’s primary healthcare delivery, disease control system, and health research infrastructure have been shattered by the conflict.

 Attempts to resurrect Iraq’s healthcare system remain hindered by the fragile national security and lack of basic utilities such as water and electricity.